IBM-Blockchain/HSM/pkcs11-proxy/README.md

   - name: <DOCKER_HUB>
 ```

-Apply this policy to your Kubernetes namespace, take [image-policy.yaml](!./deployment/image-policy.yaml) as an example.
+Run the following command to apply this policy to your Kubernetes namespace:

 ```
-kubectl apply -f image-policy.yaml -n <namespace>
+kubectl apply -f image-policy.yaml -n <NAMESPACE>
 ```
+Replacing:
+- `<NAMESPACE>` with name of your Kubernetes namespace.

 ## Create PVC

-Copy below [PVC tempalte](#template-of-pvc) and then replace `<storageclass-name>` with the name of your storage class.
-Can take [opencryptoki-token-pvc.yaml](!./deployment/opencryptoki-token-pvc.yaml) as reference.

-### Template of PVC
+Edit the [opencryptoki-token-pvc.yaml](!./deployment/opencryptoki-token-pvc.yaml) file to provide the name of the storage class for your PVC in the `<STORAGECLASS_NAME>` variable.

+### `opencryptoki-token-pvc.yaml` template
 ```
 kind: PersistentVolumeClaim
 apiVersion: v1